 Each of these windows has little arrows which you can use to quickly hide the box.
 You can also drag and drop them to different positions.

-At the right-hand side of the screen, you can see the so-called meta-boxes.
-Each box has a particular function.
+At the right-hand side of the screen, you can see the post settings panel.
+Each section has a particular function.

 - Tags box allows to quickly add new tags.